Top 5 Questions For Your Lung Cancer Doctor

 1. Will you test my tumor for molecular markers?

-A newer type of lung cancer treatment called "targeted therapy," may be the best treatment option if your tumor has certain characteristics, called molecular markers.
+A type of lung cancer treatment called targeted therapy may be the best treatment option if your tumor has certain characteristics, called molecular markers.
 It is important you know all of your treatment options and having your tumor tested using comprehensive genomic testing is an important step.
 Receiving comprehensive versus standard testing will give your doctor a fuller understanding of your particular type of lung cancer so they can suggest the best treatment options for you.

 2. Is a clinical trial right for me?